offspot/overview/docs/Kiwix Hotspot Tutorial.md

 If you wan to gain SSH access, you'll have to enable it from a running Pi (using a screen and a keyboard).
 Console credentials are `user` / `raspberry`.
 Enable SSH with `sudo systemctl enable --now ssh`.

-You can also change the SSID and password among otherthing by tweaking the `/boot/offspot.yaml` file.
+You can also change the SSID and password among other things by tweaking the `/boot/offspot.yaml` file.
 Check its [documentation](https://github.com/offspot/offspot-config).

 Check out the `/data` partition content.
-You can manually add ZIM files into `/data/contents/zims/` and after a reboot, they'll appear on the dashb oard.
+You can manually add ZIM files into `/data/contents/zims/` and after a reboot, they'll appear on the dashboard.

 Except for the WiFi Access Point (`hostapd`), everything related to Kiwix Hotspot runs as Docker containers so there's little risk for you to break anything.
 Go wild, it's your machine after all!